 Elche is the historic town that's the epicentre of women's shoe manufacturing that's extremely prevalent in this area of Spain.
 It's home to three UNESCO world heritage rankings, and it has a vibrant character that most of the coastal towns don't have.
 If you thought that palm trees were surprisingly high in volume during your stay in Alicante, you haven't seen the heights that Elche brings when it comes to palm trees.
 There are literally hundreds of thousands in Elche, all stemming from the rich history of African Moors that took over this region hundreds of years ago.
 Their legacy lives on to this day.
 Even Hans Christian Andersen, the famed author of some of the greatest works of fiction the world has ever seen, described Elche as one of the most luxuriant locations in all of Europe.

 Serra del Maigmó and Serra del Sit are two peaks within the Valencia area that are notable for their outstanding natural beauty.
 The highest peak is at a whopping 1296m above sea level!
 It has been a protected space since 2007, covering a vast area of land that's thousands of hectares big.
-It's the largest parkland/forest in The Community of Valencia, and attracts thousands of hikers every year.
-Not only does this area boast an incredible looking landscape, but it has an amazing flora and fauna.
-The wildlife is also key to its protection, as the biodiversity of the woodland area is some of the highest in Spain.
+It's the largest parkland/forest in The Community of Valencia and attracts thousands of hikers every year.
+Not only does this area boast an incredible looking landscape, but it has a fantastic flora and fauna.
+The wildlife is also crucial to its protection, as the biodiversity of the woodland area is some of the highest in Spain.
 Keep in mind: experienced hikers find this trail to be quite moderate, whereas first-time mountain climbers might find the trail to be quite tricky.
 Look out for the Golden Eagles, Peregrine Falcons and Aoudads!

-Murcia is the historic city further south to Alicante known for its ‘Huerta' (gardens).
+Murcia is the historic city further south to Alicante known for its 'Huerta' (gardens).
 It's the seventh biggest city in Spain, with a stunning Gothic cathedral, Moorish architecture from before the first millennium and famed Salzillo sculpture museum.
 The Murcia Cathedral is another Reconquista-built stunning piece of architecture with a bell tower that took 270 years to build.
 Just like Elche, it has its folklore, Baroque churches and a garden-like yet cosmopolitan feel.
 The Salzillo sculpture museum features over 500 examples of the incredible artist's work, and many visitors who see all the different examples of his work leave with a feeling of cultural significance.
 His signature style evokes the Huerta culture and the feel of rural Murcia from 300 years ago.
 The Huerta stems from hundreds of years in agricultural and horticultural tradition.
-The Segura valley is truly a wonderful sight that the Spanish are proud of.
+The Segura valley is truly a magnificent sight that the Spanish are proud of.

 Benidorm is one of the most popular resort locations in Europe, with as many as 300 skyscrapers, it's the 14th largest city in Spain.
 Known as the Dubai of the Mediterranean, it attracts millions of visitors every year.
-For the nightlife, the sandy beaches, the all-inclusive packages and the amazing scenery.
-Before the 1960s, it's hard to imagine that this huge bustling metropolitan area was just a sleepy fishing town.
+For the nightlife, the sandy beaches, the all-inclusive packages and the fantastic scenery.
+Before the 1960s, it's hard to imagine that this substantial bustling metropolitan area was just a sleepy fishing town.
 All of the sand on the beaches are 100% genuine and not at all imported from other regions.
 If you're looking for some nightlife during your stay in the Alicante region, you should check out the hundreds of nightclubs and bars in Benidorm.

 If you drive further up the AP7 than Benidorm, you'll come across the town of Calpe.
 This ancient fishing town has one of the best beach views in all of Spain no less.
-The Cala Les Urques beach, situated alongside the Calpe Promenade, has an amazing view of the famous Parque Natural de Penyal D'Ifach.
-You can actually reach the viewpoint at the summit of this magnificent behemoth of a mountain, but allow for about 2.5 hours to get to the top as it is quite steep, as is clearly visible from the surrounding beaches below.
+The Cala Les Urques beach, situated alongside the Calpe Promenade, has a fantastic view of the famous Parque Natural de Penyal D'Ifach.
+You can actually reach the viewpoint at the summit of this magnificent behemoth of a mountain but allow for about 2.5 hours to get to the top as it is quite steep, as is clearly visible from the surrounding beaches below.
 From the top of this summit, you can see the rest of the Costa Blanca down below, making the best viewpoint in the region of Valencia.
 According to some, it is an easy enough walk uphill achievable even when wearing flip flops, but we would advise that you were a sturdy pair of trainers or walking shoes.

 Denia is almost like one big party that lasts all year long.
 It officially holds the title as holding the most festivals out of any town in Spain, and it's easy to see why it has become a holiday mainstay for the area.
 The old cobbled streets juxtapose the brightly coloured buildings in the old town.
-The main shopping lanes in the city centre attract hundreds of thousands of shoppers every year, and the food in this part of Spain is amazing.
+The main shopping lanes in the city centre attract hundreds of thousands of shoppers every year, and the food in this part of Spain is impressive.
 Denia has its own delicacy; the Denia Prawn; which visitors should definitely try when they get the chance.
 If you're interested in taking a rather massive detour to the Balaeric islands, then it is possible to catch a ferry from Denia to several locations such as Ibiza.

 Benissa is a small town situated inland from the Costa Blanca.
 It's a place with a deep-set historic character since it still has Medieval architecture that stands to this day.
 Visit the Centre d'Art Taller Ivars, an art gallery installation inside a church.
 The artworks are in keeping with the locale of the area, but the styles vary.
 It's also a brilliant local arts centre for the community.
-Visit the Parroquia Purissima Xiqueta i Sant Pere Apostol, a large functioning church with stunning stained glass windows and brilliant photo taking opportunities.
+Visit the Parroquia Purissima Xiqueta i Sant Pere Apostol, a large functioning church with stunning stained glass windows and excellent photo-taking opportunities.
 If you ever find yourself in a beach that's labelled as being in Benissa, it's because there is a section of coastline that is technically part of the municipality of Benissa without being part of the inland town itself.
 These beaches are also extremely picturesque and worth visiting if you get the time.

 Cartagena owes its namesake to the Carthaginians who held this incredible natural harbour town as one of its strongholds.
 There are almost hundreds of Roman sites in this area, which is due to the Romans invading Cartagena from the Carthaginians.
 The biggest attraction for visitors to this historic city is the Roman Theatre Museum.
-It features some of the amazing artefacts found from the site of the amphitheatre as well as the surrounding area within the city.
-There are temporary exhibitions, tours and workshops available from this amazing historic centre.
+It features some of the unusual artefacts found from the site of the amphitheatre as well as the surrounding area within the town.
+There are temporary exhibitions, tours and workshops available from this fantastic historic centre.
 The amphitheatre itself is one of the best examples of archaeological preservation, since it has all the stylings of Rome's Colosseum but with more clarity and rigorous attentiveness.
 The architecture of the whole town is a mixture of so many styles that blend into a magnificent cacophony of baroque and modernist.

 Javea, otherwise known as Xàbia, is one of the largest coastal towns in the Costa Blanca.
 There has always been speculation as to the origins of some incredible found artefacts at archaeological sites in this region of Spain, but Javea has physical evidence of the existence of cave dwellers from over 30,000 years ago.
 As was mentioned, Javea was the birthplace and home of the famed tennis player David Ferrer, so it boasts some great tennis courts and other sports activities available for visitors.
 Yet another town with an amazingly rich history, gothic architecture, and another Archaeological museum!
-Javea has an amazing indoor market, that sells local produce at low prices.
+Javea has an amazing indoor market that sells local produce at low prices.
 This is the perfect spot for any budding chefs hoping to try their hand out at cooking the local cuisine.
 Try it out for yourself.

 Valencia is one of the oldest and most famous cities in Spain.
 It was founded by the Romans, and just like the rest of the coastal cities and towns to the south in Costa Blanca, Valencia was conquered by Visigoths and Moors.
-The Valencian Gothic cathedral is the most fascinating landmark in the city centre and was consecrated as Catholic in the 13th Century.
+The Valencian Gothic cathedral is a fascinating landmark in the city centre and was consecrated as Catholic in the 13th century.
 The most impressive part of the cathedral is the mixture of styles.
 It also holds some extraordinary pieces of fine art, with pieces from many different eras of Valencia's history.
-Legend has it, the Holy Grail resides in a chapel inside Valencia's Cathedral.
+Legend has it; the Holy Grail resides in a chapel inside Valencia's Cathedral.
 Valencia, as a city as well as a major region of Spain, is famed for its incredible cuisine.
 Once you've visited just a few of the famed restaurants in Valencia, you'll really have your finger on the pulse of what makes Valencian food so magnificent.
 You're probably aware of the famous football team based in Valencia, but what you maybe weren't aware of, was the fact that you can visit the Nou Mestalla.